thebkv/bkv/exodus09.md

 > “the heart of Pharaoh was hardened, and he did not let the people go.”

-Evidence has now become unmistakable.

-Egypt is being diminished.

-Israel is being preserved.

-But the ruling consciousness continues to resist what the evidence reveals.
+The evidence has become unmistakable: Egypt is being diminished while Israel is being preserved.
+Yet the ruling consciousness continues to resist what the evidence reveals.

 ### v8–10 — The Furnace Becomes the Source of Affliction